Makiki Winds Apartments

 No analysis available

-Remarks repeatedly mention an elevator and gated elevator access, but do not state a number.
-Per rules, numeric count is not changed without an explicit number; therefore the current value of 1 elevator is kept.
+Remarks consistently mention an elevator and gated/secured elevator access, but none provide a numeric count.
+Per rules, numeric elevator count cannot be changed without an explicit number, so the current value is retained with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.